CalcProgrammer1/KeyboardVisualizer/README.md

         - Razer Blade (spectrograph)
         - Razer Ornata Chroma (spectrograph)

+        - Unsupported keyboards may be used in "generic" mode by adding the razer_use_keyboard_generic_effect settings parameter
+        - This uses a single effect for all keyboards supported by the SDK core, even those that don't have a device ID
+        - Use this setting for support of these otherwise unsupported keyboards:
+            - Razer Blade Stealth (late 2016, Kaby Lake) (spectrograph)
+            - Razer BlackWidow Chroma V2 (spectrograph)

         Keypads
         - Razer Orbweaver Chroma (spectrograph)
         - Razer Tartarus Chroma (single color)